Height (Wood, 2014) – Is Height Genetic?

 Is height genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

-Humans have a variety of heights, from short to tall.
-Height is largely considered a result of genetics.
+Humans have a variety of vertical heights, from short to tall.
+Experts largely consider height a result of genetics.
 However, environmental factors, such as nutrition, may also influence the characteristic, making an individual shorter or taller than expected.

 Is Height Genetic?

-Overall, genetic factors are the most important indication of final adult height, with some experts estimating that about 80 percent of variations in an individual’s stature are a result of DNA.
-This data was published in 2020 as a collection of genome-wide association studies of more than 4 million people
+Overall, genetic factors are the most important indication of final adult height, with some experts estimating that about 80 percent of variations in an individual’s stature are predicted based on DNA.
+Researchers published this data in 2020 as a collection of genome-wide association studies of more than 4 million people.

-Over 700 genetic variants have been discovered to be associated with the characteristic.
+In 2022, new research revealed that SNPs account for 40 percent of all variation in height for individuals of European ancestry, and 10-20 percent of variation for people of non-European ancestry.
+These scientists identified more than 12,000 genetic variants that influence height.
 Most of these contributions from individual genes are small, and it is the combination that ultimately results in height.
-Some of these genes influence cartilage in growth plates, which are involved in lengthening bones as children grow.
+Some of these genes influence pathways that impact skeletal growth plates, which help lengthen bones as children grow.

-Because so many genes are involved it is difficult to predict how tall a child will be.
-Generally, children will grow to be about the same height as their parents but different genetic combinations often result in siblings being different heights.
+Because multiple genes are involved it is difficult to predict how tall a child will be.
+Generally, children will grow to be about the same height as their parents but different genetic combinations or growth disorders often result in siblings being different heights.
 In addition, other biological features, such as hormones, may have a larger influence on height.

-Unlike the combination of genes with minor influences, some genetic features have been identified that strongly influence the characteristic.
+Unlike the combination of genes with minor influences, scientists have identified some genetic features that strongly influence the characteristic.
 Medline Plus defines some of these genes:

 FGFR3: This is a rare genetic mutation involved in bone and brain tissue development.
 Specific mutations in this gene cause almost all cases of achondroplasia, a form of short-limbed dwarfism.
 The mutations cause this gene to be overly active and interfere with skeletal development.